 Absolute Zero is one of my favorite cards who I've used to conquer many duels, and despite his age and prowess, he's a surprisingly cheap bargain (extra deck monsters tend to cost more money) that you can obtain for less than two dollars!

 We've seen many potent Hero monsters; to best employ their effects, make sure your deck has the draw power to quickly find and recover from fusion spells (which tend to drain the hand) as well as link monsters to provide additional extra deck slots.
 Many Hero creatures also combo well with the Neo-Spacian archetype, granting additional options when deck-building.

-Other cards like "King of the Swamp" work great for replacing specific fusion monster materials, and of course "Elemental HERO Stratos" will dominate competitively if it ever escapes the ban list.
+Other cards like "King of the Swamp" work great for replacing specific fusion monster materials, and of course "Elemental HERO Stratos" will dominate competitively if it ever escapes the ban list (update: it's now limited!).
 The Masked and Destiny Heroes also offer synergies with this series, so you can see just how many routes are available when constructing your ultimate Hero deck.
 Regardless of which theme you choose, Heroes are an underestimated monster clan who may surprise you with their rising abilities, and even if they're not always top-tier in the meta, they're a fun structure to play.
 But for now, as we eagerly await Konami's next expansion of varied-attribute warriors, vote for your favorite Hero card and I'll see you at our next Yu-Gi-Oh countdown!

 Questions & Answers